 Note: Landlords should check all new tenants no matter what their nationality.
-It is against the law to check only those people you think are not British citizens.
+It is against the law to check only the people you think do not have British citizenship.

 Note: More guidance for landlords explains how to conduct right to rent checks for undocumented commonwealth citizens.
 There are severe penalties for illegal renting to a person who is not allowed to rent property in England.

 A rented property would usually get accepted as a tenant's only home, or main home, if:

 While your tenant is present you need to check:

 You must see their original documents before they start living at the property.
 This is a priority if your tenant is arranging their rental tenancy from overseas.